McTavishLab/extensiphy/tutorial/rapup_tutorial.md

 Hello!

 This tutorial will walk you through installing and using **RapUp**, a program for rapidly updating phylogenies and multiple sequence alignments.
+I try not to assume too much knowledge of programming and program use standards so this tutorial should be accessable for beginning and advanced bioinformaticians.

 ## Description